 Talk On Their Level

-When you need to know how to deal with a very stubborn toddler, the first thing should do is talk to them on THEIR level.
+When you need to know how to deal with a very stubborn toddler, the first thing you should do is talk to them on THEIR level.

 It is too easy to become a dictator and bark orders at your toddler without question, but in reality that only acts to strengthen their resolve.

 When dealing with my stubborn toddler, I make a start by physically getting down to his level.
-If I am going to get him to do what I need him to do (get dressed, brush his teeth) then I need him to understand that we are doing this on an even keel.
+If I am going to get him to do what I need him to do (get dressed, brush his teeth), I need him to understand that we are doing this on an even keel.

 Do Not Argue